devstream-io/devstream/docs/argocd_plugin.md

   # options for the plugin
   # checkout the version from the GitHub releases
   options:
+    # need to create the namespace or not, default: false
+    create_namespace: false
     # Helm repo information
     repo:
       # name of the Helm repo